ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_app_config/README.md

 ---------------------------------------------

 ### mas_app_settings_aio_flag
 Optional.
-Flag indicating if AIO resource must be loaded or not when Optimizer is installed.
+Flag indicating if Asset Investment Optimization (AIO) resource must be loaded or not.
+It can be loaded only when Optimizer application is installed.

 - Only supported when Optimizer application is installed.
 - Environment Variable: MAS_APP_SETTINGS_AIO_FLAG